 - Any statements you give to police about your mental or physical condition — such as telling them you had a few beers — can work against you.
 These statements don’t prove you were drunk, but they support the fact that you were more likely than not impaired when you were stopped for DUI.

-- The results of field sobriety tests like the horizontal gaze nystagmus, walk and turn, and one-leg stand.
+- The results of field sobriety testing include the horizontal gaze nystagmus, walk and turn, and one-leg stand.
 If an officer witnesses you failing these tests, it can be inferred you were impaired at the time of the stop.

 When the circumstantial evidence is strong enough, a jury may convict a defendant of DUI.
 It’s not necessary for the jury to have both direct and circumstantial evidence to convict; however, they must believe that the facts prove “beyond a reasonable doubt” that the defendant was driving under the influence.

-In Florida, refusing a breath test can lead to an automatic license suspension of up to one year and may cause the court to extend your sentence if you’re convicted of DUI.
+Refusing a breath test can lead to an automatic license suspension of up to one year and may cause the court to extend your sentence if you’re convicted of DUI.
+Exceeding the legal BAC limit can lead to DUI charges, and even if a driver’s BAC is below the legal limit, they can still face charges based on impairment.

-Diversion programs are essential to getting the state to drop your DUI charge, and completing one makes it easier to appeal to the court to have your charge sealed from your public records.
-The court may offer participation in a diversion program as an alternative sentence, and could involve:
+Diversion programs are essential to getting the state to drop your DUI charge and completing one makes it easier to appeal to the court to have your charge sealed from your public records.
+The court may offer participation in a diversion program as an alternative sentence, and could involve the following:

 - Performing community service